Repair or replace an old ceiling with ease. Many solutions are available for your needs and style.

 Is your old basement ceiling starting to sag or developing a stain?
 Save your hard earned money, and opt to replace the affected panels.
 Simply remove damaged panels from existing grid and replace with the appropriate size panel(s) that match.
 With a wide selection of suspended ceiling panels, you can match to random patterns, fissured panels in black or white, smooth looks, and much more.

 Dropping ties with an old drop ceiling is easy.
 For a quick update, pop old tiles out of the ceiling grid and replace with fresh ones.
-If your grid holds 24" x 48" tiles, try a "scored" product that's designed to look like 24" x 24" panels or even 12" x 12" ones.
+If your grid holds 24" x 48" tiles, try a "scored" product that's designed to look like 24" x 24" panels.
 With this style, you won't need to purchase additional cross tees - just pop out the old ceilings and place in the new.

 If you want an updated drop ceiling with sag, mold, and mildew resistance AND acoustical properties to reduce noise, you can choose from a variety in designs, sizes, and materials - just pop out the old ceiling tiles and replace with the new.